Corkage Fee Guide

 What Is a Corkage Fee?

 A corkage fee is the price charged to guests who choose to bring their own bottle of wine to a restaurant.
 Corkage fees usually exist at restaurants that already serve wine.
-The practice is considered a courtesy to guests.
+The practice of allowing guests to bring their own wine is considered a courtesy to guests.
 Occasionally, a bar or restaurant might charge a corking fee for providing their own wine as a means of raising their bottom line or covering their wine service costs.

 A corkage fee includes the labor and cost involved in wine accommodations.
 The fee may cover some or all of the following amenities and efforts supplied by the bar or restaurant: